 The most interesting of the pair is the shorter – the Amethyst geodes.
 Standing at around seven foot tall, this pair have a few inclusions.
 Three separate Calcite crystals several inches across have set up home within the geode.
 Miraculously, all three were left intact when the geodes were sawn open, one crystal having been missed by the tiniest of margins.
 Our Citrine pair is housed in our TV studio and is even taller, at over nine foot!

 Trilobites were a group of arachnomorph arthropods.
 They are an extinct group, but their closest living relative is the horseshoe crab.
 Living underwater from the Early Cambrian (541 million years ago) to the Late Permian (252.2 million years ago) era, this diverse group of over 20,000 species tended to live on the sea bed as predators or scavengers, or swam, feeding on plankton.
 These creatures shed their exoskeletons as they grew (like modern-day crabs), so most trilobite fossils are a moulted shell, rather than the creature itself.
 Their body was segmented, allowing some varieties to curl up in a ball, like a modern woodlouse.
 It took a long time for trilobites to be properly understood, but they have been described in writings since antiquity.
-Ute Native Americans wore trilobite fossils as amulets and there is evidence to suggest they were also worn by prehistoric civilisations in the south of France.
+Ute Native Americans wore trilobite fossils as amulets and there is evidence to suggest they were also worn by prehistoric civilizations in the south of France.
 Trilobite fossils have been instrumental in our understanding of both evolutionary history and continental drift.
 Some of the best places in the world to find them include Dudley in the Midlands, Llandrindod Wells in Powys, or Millard County in Utah.

 Our trilobite fossil is around eight inches long.
 Despite some cracking, the body segments are really easy to pick out.
-The weight of the sediment resting on the trilobite as it fossilised has caused its backbone to crush, with three segments having broken under the weight and one half has become slightly separate from the other.
+The weight of the sediment resting on the trilobite as it fossilized has caused its backbone to crush, with three segments having broken under the weight and one half has become slightly separate from the other.

 More properly known as ‘Prasiolite’, this Green Quartz is incredibly striking.
-It’s depth of colour is extraordinary for its species.
+It’s depth of color is extraordinary for its species.
 Prasiolite is named after the Greek words for ‘leek’ and ‘stone’.
 Now, you may rightly be thinking that this sample is less ‘leek green’ and more ‘fern green’.
 I was astonished when I discovered that this piece is natural.

 In the Ordovician period (485.4 million years ago – 443.8 million years ago), the oceans were very different to today.
 Fish were slowly evolving, but most marine life was made up of molluscs and anthropods.
 Some of these varieties of molluscs were cephalopods.
 Today, there are around 800 species of cephalopod, including squids, octopuses and cuttlefish.

 There are around 11,000 species that have become extinct.
 Among those is the Orthoceras.
 This nautiloid cephalopod takes its name from the Greek for ‘straight horn’ and was indigenous to Sweden and the Baltic states.
 They had a long, thin conical shell and a protruding tentacled head.
-As this cephalopod is fossilised, the soft parts are lost, leaving an impression of its shell in the rock.
+As this cephalopod is fossilized, the soft parts are lost, leaving an impression of its shell in the rock.

 Our example is around a foot tall and weighs over 5kg.
-Looking closely, it is possible to make out the siphuncles in the centre of the orthoceras.
+Looking closely, it is possible to make out the siphuncles in the center of the orthoceras.
 These siphuncle tubes ran along the length of the creature and could either fill with water, which would be pushed out to propel it through water, or filled with air as a buoyancy aid.
 There are nine large orthoceras in this example, but also a number of smaller ones in between, perhaps thirty or more.

 QUARTZ WITH PYRITE